Monday, February 6, 2012

 After completing a powder room, 7 ceiling medallions, 4 corbels, a dozen cartouches and many, many feet of crown moulding, we moved on to Dave & Rita's dining room.
 The decor is Empire~Louis XIV, which is quite ornate.
 It was decided that we would go big on the ceiling, yet subtle.
 Is that possible?!
 D and R wanted their dinner guests to be seated, casually glance upwards and...ooohhh!
 The wow effect.

 So...go big or go home...we brought a carpet (in the form of a stencil) up onto the ceiling, filling the 8' x 10' tray, as well as all four corners.
 To accentuate the tray, the 4" soffit was gilded.
-And so was the medallion.
+As well as the medallion.

 We applied Lusterstone in a pale, silvery grey on the ceiling.
 The medallion and soffit were base coated in black, then gold leafed.
 Just this change alone created a dazzling effect!